 affron™ Saffron helps to maintain a positive mood and support emotional wellbeing.*

-More than 90% of women showed improvements in menopausal symptoms*, and results were seen in as little as 28 days.†^
+More than 90% of women showed improvements in common menopausal symptoms*, and results were seen in as little as 28 days.†^

 †As studied on Siberian Rhubarb and measured by the Menopause Rating Scale II; individual variations in symptoms or severity of symptoms experienced during menopause may exist.